reverentgeek/okta.github.io/_source/_posts/2019-08-02-build-a-simple-crud-app-with-aspnetcore-mysql-and-twilio.md

 }
 ```

-Then we'll add the following private method to assist with loading the list of tasks from the database:
+Add the following private method to assist with loading the list of tasks from the database:

 ```csharp
 private async Task<List<dto.Task>> GetTasks()